-My biggest issue with The New Mutants is that it has two conflicting genres fighting for dominance.
+My biggest issue with The New Mutants is how the movie has two conflicting genres fighting for dominance.

 But I’m getting ahead of myself.
 Let me explain.

 First off, let’s give credit where credit is due.
-When it comes to visual effects, The New Mutants is at its best.
-Most of The fight scenes were decent, and the design for each character’s powers was awesome.
+When it comes to visual effects and character design, The New Mutants is at its best.
+Each Mutant’s powers felt unique and awesome in their own way, and most of the movie’s fight scenes were decent.

-However, I can’t say the same about the film’s story.
+However, I can’t say the same about the movie’s story.

-In fact, while watching the last fight, it got to a point where everything just felt cheesy and unrealistic.
-And I felt terrible for the cast because they were obviously trying their best, but that section of the script was just wrong.
+In fact, while watching the last fight, it got to a point where everything just felt too cheesy and unrealistic.
+And I felt terrible for the movie’s cast because they were obviously trying their best.

-Even if it were PG-13, the movie would have been much better if Disney had just picked a genre and ran with it.
-However, considering that the film’s story is about confronting fears and past failures, I feel The New Mutants should have always been an R-Rated Horror Movie.
-And it’s a shame that after three years of waiting, we didn’t get to see what it could have been.
+But considering that the film’s story centers on confronting fears and past failures, I feel The New Mutants should have always been an R-Rated Horror Movie.
+And it’s a shame that after three years of waiting, we’ll never get to see what it could have been.